-Red beans and rice is another meal that we like to keep on hand in the freezer.
-It freezes very well, and all we have to do on a long workday is cook some rice and microwave a container of red beans and rice.
+Red beans and rice is a meal that we like to keep on hand in the freezer.
+It freezes well, so all we have to do on a long workday is cook some rice and microwave a container of red beans and rice.

 My red beans and rice is considerably meatier than you might typically find.
 What can I say?
-I’m mostly a carnivore.
+I’m primarily a carnivore.
 Everything else is just garnish.

-In this recipe, I like to use 100% pork sausage from Prasek’s Family Smokehouse in El Campo, Texas.
+In this recipe, I like to use the smoked sausage from Southside Market and Barbecue in Elgin, Texas.
 I order it in bulk online and keep it in my chest freezer until I need it.
-I grew up around that part of Texas, and the German roots to the sausage out there are incomparable.
-I’m so spoiled by it that I can’t bring myself to buy most of the sausage that’s found on grocery store shelves where I live now.
+I grew up around that part of Texas and got addicted to it.
+I’m so spoiled by it that I can’t bring myself to buy most of the sausage that’s found on grocery store shelves here in Texas.

 The next type of meat that’s added is called tasso ham.
 If you aren’t familiar with tasso, it’s just a small spicy Cajun ham.
-It more closely resembles a country ham than the regular ham you find on the shelf at your local grocery store.
-You can buy tasso online at Cajun Grocer or make your own.
+It’s firmer and saltier than a typical store-bought ham.
+It more closely resembles a country ham than the regular ham you’d find on the shelf at your local grocery store.

-In many recipes for red beans and rice, you’ll see that they cut the sausage into large disks.
-I don’t like to do that.
-I feel that the sausage pieces should be chopped much smaller so that they’re a little smaller than bite-sized.
-That way, your guests aren’t trying to bite little pieces off of the sausage and they get other ingredients in their spoons as they eat.
+In many red beans and rice recipes, you’ll see that they cut the sausage into large disks.
+I don’t particularly like it like that.
+The sausage pieces should be chopped smaller, so they’re a little smaller than bite-sized.
+That way, each bite can include a little bit of everything, and your guests aren’t trying to manage mouthfuls of sausage.

 I quarter the sausage longways, then chop it into 1/2-inch pieces.
 I do the same for the tasso.